Dating may seem like high stakes, but there is one simple outlook that takes the pressure off: curiosity.

-The truth is that an initial date doesn’t need to be anything more than just an opportunity to spend time together and gauge if there’s enough mutual intrigue to want to see each other again.
+The initial date doesn’t need to be anything more than just an opportunity to spend time together and gauge if there’s enough mutual intrigue to want to see each other again.

-You don’t need to share every single thing about yourself, or to learn every single thing about the other person.
-You don’t need an agenda or a preplanned notion of when you’ll kiss.
+You don’t need to share everything, have an agenda, nor a preplanned notion of when you’ll kiss.
 You don’t need to forecast how long the relationship will last.

 It’s really just about being present together and seeing how it feels.